-- Check with your insurance company to ensure the types you’re planning to use aren’t prohibited under your policy coverage.
+- Check with your insurance company to ensure the type of heater you’re planning to use isn’t prohibited under your policy coverage.

 - Establish a written operating procedure based on the manufacturer’s instructions to ensure safe installation and operation.

-- Each heater has a data plate indicating the necessary clearances to combustibles, ventilation requirements and fuel type, etc. Adhere to those specifications!
+- Each heater has a data plate indicating the necessary clearances to combustibles, ventilation requirements, fuel type, etc. Adhere to those specifications!